uiowa/uiowa/README.md

 $config['stage_file_proxy.settings']['hotlink'] = TRUE;
 ```

+## Provision a Drupal 8 Site
+Before you start, make sure you have an Acquia Cloud key and secret key saved in the local.blt.yml file.
+*Example:* /uiowa/blt/local.blt.yml
+The format for saving the key is as follows.
+Open the local.blt.yml file in a code editor and put in:
+"credentials:
+  acquia:
+    key: Put new key here
+    secret: Put new secret here"

-To create a new multisite, run the `blt recipes:multisite:init` command with
+To create a new multisite:
+1. Run the `blt recipes:multisite:init` command with the `--site-uri` option specified.
+*Example:* `blt recipes:multisite:init --site-uri mysite.com`.
-the `--site-uri` option specified.
-Respond 'no' when prompted for database
+2. Respond 'no' when prompted for database credentials.
+If it fails, run it again with --no-interaction.
+3. Follow the in terminal instructions.
-credentials.
-Review the code changes and commit to a feature branch.
-Run the
+3. Review the code changes and commit to a feature branch.
-Drush snippet given to install the site locally.
-When ready to deploy to Acquia
+4. Run the Drush snippet given to install the site locally.
-Cloud, open a pull request for review.
-Create the database and domains in the
+5. When ready to deploy to Acquia Cloud, open a pull request for review.
+6. Create the database and domains in the Acquia Cloud UI.
-Acquia Cloud UI.
-Once merged and deployed, the database can be synced.
+7. Once merged and deployed, the database can be synced in the following order.
+Dev -> Stage/Test -> Prod.
+Make sure to clear the site's cache.

-Example: `blt recipes:multisite:init --site-uri mysite.com`.
+*Example:* "drush @uri.dev cr" --> "drush sql:sync @uri.local @uri.dev".
+If the sql:sync fails try, "drush -l uri.uiowa.edu rsync @self:%files @uri.dev:%files".
+8. Email Hostmaster with CNAME request template in ITS-web@uiowa.edu -> Drafts -> Email Templates -> SiteNow Templates.

 ## XDebug